Harry Potter party

 The Fizzing Whizzbees candies were my favorite addition to the Honeydukes stand.
 I used a bee candy mold that I filled with melted chocolate with some Pop Rocks mixed in.
 They gave the chocolate the perfect fizz and were so fun!
 We think the strawberry ones tasted the best in the chocolate.
-I put the bees in long plastic bags (the kind made for chocolate covered pretzel rods) and topped them with the label from our printables set.
+I put the bees in long plastic bags (the kind made for chocolate covered pretzel rods) and topped them with the label from the printables.
 Voila, the cutest Harry Potter party favor ever!

 You can get the bee mold I used for the Fizzing Whizzbees in the Harry Potter candy mold kit available in our Amazon store, which also includes molds to make an assortment of chocolate Harry Potter themed chocolate lollipops.
 The kit even includes a bunch of sticks, bags, and twist ties!

 And what trip to Honeydukes would be complete without grabbing some chocolate frogs?
 I made these with the chocolate frog mold that’s also included in our Harry Potter candy mold kit.
-And the frog boxes were made with a template included in our Harry Potter Honeydukes printables found in our Etsy shop.
+And the frog boxes were made with a template from the Harry Potter Honeydukes printables from Etsy.

-The Honeydukes printables collection includes a round Honeydukes logo printable that is perfect for giant suckers.
+The Honeydukes printables collection also includes a round Honeydukes logo printable that is perfect for giant suckers.

 And the diamond-shaped Honeydukes logo was the perfect addition to plain brown lunch bags to create sacks for the kids to hold all of the treats.

 To get the party started, we first sorted the kids into houses.
 Each guest wore the sorting hat, which decided whether they were placed in Ravenclaw or Gryffindor.

 If you don’t have a naturally bearded friend, you can use a caveman beard to complete the look.
 Make sure you give him a pink umbrella!